timschott/timschott.github.io/_posts/2019-01-15-text-cleaning-post.md

 I use a package called [tokenizers](https://cran.r-project.org/web/packages/tokenizers/tokenizers.pdf) for this part.

-It works pretty well, but only because of all the prelimary work I carry out in Step 1.
+It works pretty well, but only because of all the preliminary work I carry out in Step 1.

 The basic function call works by first collapsing your vector on new lines.